jhevrin2/CarND-Traffic-Sign-Classifier-Project/README.md

 * Learning rate = 0.001
 * Optimizer = AdamOptimizer

+I chose to use the CPU on my laptop given data size was small enough.
+I will probably play with using a GPU on AWS at some point  :)

 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

-I took MANY different steps to get to this
+I took MANY different steps to get to this point:
+* Tried LeNet as is with more epochs.
+Got close.
+* Added normalization, got closer.
+* Added grayscale, got even closer.
+May have even crossed the 93% threshold.
+* Supplemented low represented signs.
+Easily crossed the targeted accuracy.

 My final model results were:
 * training set accuracy of 0.998